| | | | |

 Surprisingly, on our zodiac adventure tour to Fin Island Lodge, I learned that most of the movie isn’t filmed in Sitka but in Rockport, Massachusetts.

-It didn’t matter, though; Sitka still is spectacular and worth exploring.
+It didn’t matter, though; Sitka still is worthy of any movie set and definitely worth exploring.

-I’m sure you will love the Sitka Alaska Cruise Port with all its exciting activities.
+I’m sure you will love the Sitka, Alaska, cruise port and all its exciting activities as much as I do.

 Sitka Sound Cruise Terminal